 - CB radio is also used by people on road trips who listen to truckers speak about traffic and give valuable directional information.

 - Off-roading clubs utilize CB radio sometimes.
-In fact, any group related to driving, adventure, or adventure driving can utilize CB radio to communicate and keep in touch when in action.
+Any group related to driving, adventure, or adventure driving can utilize CB radio to communicate and keep in touch when in action.

 Ham radios require a license to operate.
 This license usually means passing an exam that tests your technical knowledge, understanding of the key telecommunication concepts, etc.